erushinj/moon-alarmingly-streamlined-spawngroups/README.md

 ### Notes (vanilla and [Streamlined Heisting](https://modworkshop.net/mod/29713)):
 - Only works as host
-- Default spawn group set is made in the style of (but is **not** a 1:1 port of) the pre-Hoxton's Housewarming Party spawn groups
+- Default spawn group set is made in the style of the original spawn groups
-- Vanilla Styled Assaults are a tweaked version of SH's default groups
+- Vanilla Styled Assaults are a tweaked version of Streamlined Heisting's default groups
-- Marshal Marksmen are more common and (re)spawn sooner on higher difficulties; Marshal Shields are infrequent
+- Marshal Marksmen are more common and (re)spawn sooner on higher difficulties; Marshal Shields are rare spawns
+- Very Hard has a mixed response of SWAT and FBI
+- Mayhem has a mixed response of FBI and GenSec
 - Dozer types are tweaked on difficulties below Death Sentence
 - Captain Winters is removed
-- Various scripted spawns (eg, gangsters and security guards) have randomized weapons
+- Various scripted spawns have randomized weapons

 ### Notes (vanilla only):
 - Light and heavy units of all tiers will be statistically identical on any given difficulty in a way that should sync to clients
-- Units use difficulty-appropriate weaponry (eg, SWAT use G36s and Benellis on Mayhem and Death Wish) as weapon scaling is messed up
+- Units use difficulty-appropriate weaponry (eg, SWAT and FBI use G36s and Benellis on Mayhem and Death Wish) as weapon scaling is messed up
+- Russian and zombie Tasers are given yellow M4s
 - Special unit spawn limits are revised
 - The timeout between enemies using grenades decreases with difficulty (enemies should be a bit more aggressive on high difficulties)